sylleryum/SpotifyHelperFrontend/README.md

 # SpotifyHelper

 Available at: sylleryum.github.io/spotifyhelperfrontend/

-A collection of useful features for your Spotify!
+A collection of useful features for your Spotify! <br>
 (This repo is for the Frontend page only, rest api backend is available at https://github.com/sylleryum/SpotifyHelperBackend )

 ## Features